What is the Svalbard Global Seed Vault (SGSV)?

 What groups are involved in the Svalbard Global Seed Vault?

 Svalbard was chosen for several reasons.
 Its cold climate and permafrost make the area a perfect location for underground cold storage.
 The surrounding sandstone is stable for building and is low in radiation.
 In terms of security, Svalbard scores high marks compared to the locations of many other genebanks in the world.
 The infrastructure is good, with daily flights and a reliable source of energy from local coal supplies.
-The vault is located an extraordinary 120 metres (393.7 feet) into the rock, ensuring that the vault rooms will remain naturally frozen even in the event of failure of the mechanical cooling system and rising external air temperatures due to climate change.
+The vault is located an extraordinary 120 meters (393.7 feet) into the rock, ensuring that the vault rooms will remain naturally frozen even in the event of failure of the mechanical cooling system and rising external air temperatures due to climate change.

 How much did it cost to build the vault?